 I don’t know about you, but I love the smell of Christmas.
 Give someone the gift of a Christmas scent (homemade holiday potpourri) this holiday season!

-Fresh pine, cinnamon, vanilla and orange.
+Fresh pine, cinnamon, vanilla, and orange.
 So fresh, yet so cozy.
 To me, there’s nothing better than a snow day and a pot of homemade potpourri simmering on the stove.
 It’s winter perfection.

 Last Christmas, I made potpourri in a pot for us all to enjoy, but this year I thought, why not take those scents and turn them into a gift for all our friends and family to enjoy as well.
 I know, I know, I am just so nice…right.
 Seriously though, this is such a quick and simple gift, I cannot believe I never thought of it before!

-I have customized these cute little bags to my liking, but feel free to use a little more of this and little less of that so that your Christmas scent is just PERFECT for you.
+I have customized these cute little bags to my liking, but feel free to use a little more of this and a little less of that so that your Christmas scent is just PERFECT for you.

 I also used fresh cranberries and oranges in my bag.
 Since I will be gifting these bags to Asher teachers tomorrow, I stored them in the fridge.
-If you would prefer, you can make these using all dried fruits and then you don’t have to worry about the fruit going bad.
+If you would prefer, you can make these using all dried fruits, and then you don’t have to worry about the fruit going bad.
 For me, the fresh cranberries and oranges make a huge difference both in appearance and in smell, just sayin.

 OKAY, and now for a fun/sort of serious part of this post.
 In keeping with my goal to really try to give back this December, today I have partnered with ZWILLING J.A.
 Henckels (aka my bestest buddies) to gift THREE readers one of my FAVORITE Staub pots.
 I’m pretty excited about it, AND you get to choose your favorite color (my favorites are the matte black and grenadine)!
 I know, so fun!